AlibabaCloudDocs/nat/intl.en-US/API reference/DNAT table/CreateForwardEntry.md

 # CreateForwardEntry

-Adds a Destination Network Address Translation \(DNAT\) entry to a DNAT table.
+Adds DNAT entries to a DNAT table.

 ## Description